The poppy is a symbol of remembrance worn every November to commemorate members of the armed forces who gave their lives in war.

 The poppy!

-Its origins go back to the First World War, amongst the churned up soil and shell holes of the battlefields of the western front.
+Its origins go back to the First World War, amongst the churned up soil and shell holes of the battlefields of the western front, poppies would grow even when nothing else could.

-After recently losing his friend, he would write the now famous poem in Flanders Fields.
+He would write the now famous poem in Flanders Fields.

 The poem would go on to be published in a London-based magazine called Punch.

-In 1918, in response to McCRae's poem, American academic Moena Michael was inspired to make and sell red silk poppies and campaigned to make the poppy a symbol of remembrance to those who had died in the war.
+In 1918, in response to McCrae's poem, American academic Moena Michael was inspired to make and sell red silk poppies and campaigned to make the poppy a symbol of remembrance to those

-The Royal British Legion formed in 1921 and ordered nine million of these poppies selling them on the 11th of November that year in support of ex-servicemen and the families of those who had died in the conflict.
+The Royal British Legion formed in 1921 and ordered nine million of these poppies selling them on the 11th of November that year in support of ex-servicemen and the families of those

 The poppies sold out immediately and raised a considerable amount of money.